isomerpages/moe-ast-pesta/_about-pesta/Highlights.md

 **July:**
 * PESTA launched the Lesson Ideas for Everyone (LIFE) series in PESTA FB Page for officers to share on lesson ideas.

+**August:**
+* PESTA received the MOE Innergy Award (Commendation) for the project "Use of VR360 for Immersive Blended Learning PE Lessons"

 #### **2021**
 **August:**